vivmagarwal/js-design-patterns/pages/flyweight-pattern/readme.md

 ## Just keeping the SetImage() part out

 This variation is acutally the real `FlyWeight` pattern.
 Once you've got the above solution, it will be super easy to get it.

+Just a recap that in the Flyweight pattern, there's a concept of two states - *intrinsic* & *extrinsic*. *Intrinsic information* may be required by internal methods which they asbolutely cannot function without. *Extrinsic information* can however be removed and stored externally.

+Objects with the same intrinsic data can be replaced with a single **shared object** usually created by a **factory**.
+The factory is responsible to keep an eye on objects that have already been instantiated so that new copies are only ever created if the object differs from the objects we already have.

 In several real life situations, you may actually need separate Tree objects.
 So, we are looking for the following end result:
 - a separate `Tree` object is created for each tree in our app